RGBKnights/Lusus/GAME.md

 * Graveyard  => Field
 * Graveyard  => Bag

+## Moves
+* PlayCubits - play a cube from hand to field.
+Playing a cube must have a valid target.
+The target may be a unit, an opponent, or self.
+* MoveUnit - unit from a position to another position on the board.
+Moving a unit must of a source and destination.
+* DiscardCubits - discard required number of Cubits from hand to bag.
+* DrawCubits - draw the required number of Cubits from bag to hand.

 ## Phases
-**Draw**
-* Move limits: [DrawCubies]
-* The draw phase should automatically end after the DrawCubies() move.
-If the player can not draw the correct number of Cubies required that player loses the game.
-The draw step can not be skipped.

 **Play**
-* Move limits: [PlayCubies]
+* Move limits: [PlayCubits]
-* The play phase should end after the PlayCubies() move and its side effects are resolved.
+* The play phase should end after the PlayCubits() move and its side effects are resolved.
+It should also have a option to skip if there is not valid target.

 **Move**
 * Move limits: [MoveUnit]
 * The move phase should end after MoveUnit() move.

 **Discard**
+* Move limits: [DiscardCubits]
+* The discard phase should end after DiscardCubits() move.

+**Draw**
-* Move limits: [MoveUnit]
+* Move limits: [DrawCubits]
-* The move phase should end after MoveUnit() move.
+* The draw phase should automatically end after the DrawCubits() move.

-## Moves
-* PlayCubies - play a cube from hand to field.
-Playing a cube must have a  valid target.
-The target may be a unit, an opponent, or self.
-* MoveUnit - unit from a position to another position on the board.
-Moving a unit must of a source and destination.
-* DiscardHand - discard required number of Cubies from hand to bag.
-* DrawCubies - draw the required number of Cubies from bag to hand.
+If the player can not draw the correct number of Cubits required that player loses the game.
+The draw step can not be skipped.

 ## Turns